mozilla/data-docs/src/cookbooks/data_modeling/shredder_mitigation.md

    - The schema is missing, is not updated to reflect the correct column names and data types, or contains columns without descriptions.

 3. The sql-generated queries are not yet supported in managed backfills, so run `bqetl query generate <name>` in advance for this case.

-## Validation steps

-As part of the managed backfill, it is recommended to validate the following, along with any other specific validations that you may require:

-- Metrics totals per dimension match those in the previous version of the table.
-- Metric sub-totals for the new or modified columns match the upstream table.
-Remaining subtotals are reflected under NULL for each column.
-- All metrics remain stable and consistent.

 ## Examples for First-Time and subsequent runs